Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Why are there so many different languages?

-The development of language as a means of communication is regulated by two opposing tendencies: divergence (divergence)
+The development of language as a means of communication is regulated by two opposing trends: divergence (divergence)

 convergence (convergence).
-These tendencies are closely related to each other and each separate segment of the historical development of the language give way to each other in terms of communication.
-This is manifested in the fact that the collapse of the once single linguistic community causes linguistic divergence: new linguistic features that appear in the speech of one of the separated tribes do not apply to the language of the remaining separated groups, and this leads to the accumulation of linguistic differences between them.
-This is how dialects of a variety of a once common language are formed.
+These trends are closely related to each other and to each individual segment historical development languages give way to each other in communication conditions.
+This is manifested in the fact that the collapse of a once unified linguistic community causes linguistic divergence: new linguistic features that appear in the speech of one of the separated tribes do not spread to the language of the remaining separated groups, and this leads to the accumulation of linguistic differences between them.
+This is how dialects are formed, varieties of a once common language.

-Speech is the smallest unit of dialectal division of language.
+A dialect is the smallest unit of dialect division of a language.
 In all dialects, the linguistic landscape is considered.
-The dialects are combined into adverbs, larger territorial units.
+Dialects are combined into adverbs, larger territorial units.

-Unfamiliar words, moreover, in each locality, their own, special.
-These are regional or dialectal words.
+Unfamiliar words, but each locality has its own, special words.
+These are regional or dialect words.
 They are not part of the national language, but are used only in dialects, and not everywhere, but only in a certain territory.
 That is why all modern languages in different territories of their distribution are represented by local dialects (in our time - only in rural areas), reflecting the ancient fragmentation of the population of different regions.

-Over a long period of isolated development, so many differences can accumulate that different dialects can develop into different languages...
-On the contrary, in the case of the unification of tribes, the integration of dialects inevitably begins, which is expressed in the smoothing out of linguistic differences, the spread of new linguistic features to the speech of all groups of the population included in such an association.
-Due to the large number of nationalities, the words acquired different meanings.
+Over a long period of isolated development, so many differences can accumulate that different dialects can develop into different languages.
+On the contrary, in the case of a unification of tribes, the integration of dialects inevitably begins, which is expressed in the smoothing out of linguistic differences, the spread of new linguistic features to the speech of all population groups included in such a union.
+Due to the large number of nationalities, words have acquired different meanings.

-For example: trouble is very, trouble is hard, difficult.
+For example: trouble - very, trouble - hard, difficult.

 Bereznik - birch forest, bereznik - boletus mushroom.

-A blooper is a slow person, a blooper is to leave quickly, a blooper is a small fish.
+A lyapa is a slow person, a lyapa is to leave quickly, a lyapa is a small fish.

-The words of our vocabulary by the time of their appearance in the language can be very different.
-The vast majority of old words are included in the active vocabulary, are used by us often and, due to their constant functioning in speech, are not recognized by the old (cf. the proto-Slavic words father, white, carry, when, himself, house, sky, etc.).
-Moreover, they form the basis of modern actual vocabulary, although it is being replenished with new words very intensively.
-At the same time, among the words that are old in terms of the time of appearance (even relatively recent), there is also a very significant group of words that are used rarely, in certain conditions, in other words, are outdated.
+The words in our vocabulary can be very different in terms of the time of their appearance in the language.
+The vast majority of old words are included in the active lexicon, are used by us often and, due to their constant functioning in speech, are not recognized by the old (cf. the words of proto-Slavic origin: father, white, carry, when, himself, house, sky, etc.).
+Moreover, they form the basis of modern modern vocabulary, although it is replenished with new words very intensively.
+At the same time, among words that are old in terms of their appearance (even relatively recent), there is also a generally very significant group of words that are used rarely, under certain conditions, in other words, are outdated.

 The highlighted word is historicism.
 It has no synonyms in modern Russian.
-The meaning can be explained only by resorting to an encyclopedic description.
-This is how they are presented in explanatory dictionaries:
+The meaning can only be explained by resorting to an encyclopedic description.
+This is exactly how they are presented in explanatory dictionaries:

-1. Chelobity, -I, cf. 1.
-In ancient Russia: bow to the ground with a forehead touching the ground.
-2. In ancient Russia: a written request.
+1. Petition, -I, cf. 1.
+In ancient Rus': bow to the ground with the forehead touching the ground.
+2. In ancient Rus': a written request.

-2. Chelobitchik, -a, m.
-In ancient Russia: the one who submitted the petition.
-Complaining, oh, f.
-In ancient Russia: petition (in the 2nd meaning), Stolnik, -a, m.
-In ancient Russia: a courtier, a degree lower than a boyar, originally a courtier, who served at the prince's or Tsar's table).
+2. Petitioner, -a, m.
+In ancient Rus': the one who filed a petition.
+Petition, oh, and.
+In ancient Rus': petition (in 2nd meaning), Stolnik, -a, m.
+In ancient Rus': a courtier, a degree lower than a boyar, originally a courtier who served at the princely or royal table).

-The reason for the appearance of historicisms in the language is in the change in everyday life, customs, in the development of technology, science, and culture.
-Some things and relationships are replaced by others.
-For example, with the disappearance of such types of clothing as an armyak, a camisole, a caftan, the names of these types of clothing disappeared from the Russian language; they can now be found only in historical descriptions.
-Forever gone, along with the corresponding concepts, the words: serf, rent, corvee and others associated with serfdom in Russia.
+The reason for the appearance of historicisms in the language is the change in life, customs, and the development of technology, science, and culture.
+One things and relationships are replaced by others.
+For example, with the disappearance of such types of clothing as the armyak, camisole, caftan, the names of these types of clothing disappeared from the Russian language; they can now only be found in historical descriptions.
+Gone forever are the words: serf, quitrent, corvee and others associated with serfdom in Russia, along with the corresponding concepts.

-Archaisms (from the Greek archaios - ancient) - these are words that have gone out of use due to their replacement with new ones, for example: Lanits - cheeks, loins - lower back, right hand - right hand, tight - sadness, verses - poems, ramen - shoulders.
-They all have synonyms in modern Russian.
+Archaisms (from the Greek archaios - ancient) - these are words that have fallen out of use due to their replacement by new ones, for example: cheeks - cheeks, loins - lower back, right hand - right hand, tight - sadness, verses - poems, ramen - shoulders.
+All of them have synonyms in modern Russian.

-The reason for the appearance of archaisms is in the development of the language, in the renewal of its vocabulary: some words are replaced by others.
+The reason for the appearance of archaisms is in the development of the language, in the updating of its vocabulary: one words are replaced by others.

-Sometimes obsolete words begin to be used in a new meaning.
-So, the word returned to the modern Russian language dynasty ...
+Sometimes outdated words begin to be used in a new meaning.
+Thus, the word has returned to the modern Russian language dynasty .
 Previously, it could only be combined with such definitions as royal, monarchical.
-Now they talk and write about working-class dynasties, dynasties of miners, meaning families with an "inherited" profession.
+Now they talk and write about working dynasties, miner dynasties, meaning families with an “inherited” profession.

-We became interested in the population living on the territory of the Osypnobugorsk village council, since during the study of the material it turned out that outdated words are made up of dialects of different peoples, their customs, way of life, with the development of technology.
-And this is due to the emergence of historicisms and archaisms in the language.
+We became interested in the population living on the territory of the Osypnobugorsk village council, since during the study of the material it turned out that outdated words are made up of dialects different nations, their customs, way of life, with the development of technology.
+And this is due to the appearance of historicisms and archaisms in the language.

-Having studied the nationalities of the population of our village, we brought our research into the diagram:
+Having studied the nationalities of the population of our village, we displayed our research in a diagram:

 Tatars